imjeffreylee/Endangered_species/README.md

 ## Timeline
 - Day 1: Setup webpack and webpack.config.js.
 Create basic entry file and skeleton of classes that I may need.
+- Day 2: Rotating earth animation and styling.
-- Day 2: Setup basic html skeleton, retrieve API data.
+- Day 3: Setup basic html skeleton, retrieve API data.
-- Day 3: Rotating earth animation and styling.
 - Day 4: Finish styling and add github and linkedin links.

+## Upcoming Features
+- Users can click on the globe and spin it as they want.
+- Typewriter animation on the topic.